hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-25-my-carpentries-pathway.md

 ### Steering Committee

-I ran for the Software Carpentry Steering Committee in [2016](https://software-carpentry.org/blog/2015/12/scf-nomination-weaver.html) and [2017](https://software-carpentry.org/blog/2016/12/weaver-sc.html).
+I ran for and was elected to the Software Carpentry Steering Committee in [2016](https://software-carpentry.org/blog/2015/12/scf-nomination-weaver.html) and [2017](https://software-carpentry.org/blog/2016/12/weaver-sc.html).
 I had to step down from Steering Committee when I accepted the role of Community Development Lead, a joint appointment